pjjankowski/a3-persistence/README.md

 Express middleware packages used:
 - body-parser, for handling requests
-- express-session, for use in keeping track of a user session's for passport
 - passport using the local strategy with passport-local,
 - response-time, which allows you to see the time between each request and response in the networks tab of console, with header x-response-time
 - helmet, which adds various security features in server headers, such as not allowing for the project to be displayed outside of its own window, and frameguard to prevent clickjacking.